RESISTANCE ©2014 J.D. DANIELS

 If we abbreviate the 4 resistors in the circuit above as RTT, RBL, RTL and

 RBT then the output of the amplifier with gain G is

-Note: in the strain gauge example above appreciate that by passing current
+Note: in the strain gauge example above passing current through the (metallic)

-through the (mettalic) strain gauge resistors the resistors will heat up the resistors slightly and their resistance
+strain gauge resistors will heat up the resistors slightly and their resistance

 together the Wheatstone bridge will do a good job of compensating for ambient

-is linear.
-A semiconductor diode has a nonlinear relationship which makes it
+of a resistor is linear.
+A semiconductor diode has a nonlinear relationship

-seem like a "one-way wire" or rectifier.
-The equation describing
+which makes it seem like a "one-way wire" or rectifier.
+The

 where ID and VD are diode current and voltage respectively.
 The symbol for such a diode is at the bottom right below